 Ruslan Fedotenko Contract Information:

-Signed a three-year, $9 million contract with HC Donbass of the KHL in July 2013.
+Signed a one-year, two-way contract with the Wild in July 2015.

 To instantly reveal our fantasy analysis of every player – including Ruslan Fedotenko – simply subscribe now.